 By learning how to control and still the mind, we can reduce incessant chatter, racing thoughts and prevent sleepless nights.
 The mind consists of thoughts.
 The thoughts is what you think makes you.
 You identify with your thoughts, with your perception of the world.
 If you are able to reduce the thoughts that race through you mind, you attain more peace.
 According to yoga, what keeps the mind from freedom is impurities of the mind (Mala), the restless nature of the mind (Vikshepa) the veiling power of the mind (Avarna).
 Avarna builds on Vikshepa which feeds on Mala.
 It’s a cycle that can be broken with yoga, meditation and horsemanship, for example.
 The process of slowing down and being more mindful slowly helps to discover who you truly are as you bust through the cobweb of your mind.

 If we go down memory lane and look at our parents or grandparents, their lives were very different, much simpler.
 They lived more holistically, ate healthier food, lived in tune with nature and had more time for each other and life.
-Of course, we get older these days, because we have “better drugs”, but getting older is only worth it if it’s fun.
-Our predecessors did not run around like frantic rats, divorced on the fly, commuted for hours to get to a desk to sit in front of a buzzing screen all day.
-Often they grew their own food, enjoyed a “real life Facebook” with family, friends and neighbors.
+Our predecessors did not run around like frantic rats, divorced on the fly, commuted for hours to get to a desk only to sit in front of a buzzing screen all day.
+Often they grew their own food, enjoyed a real life Facebook community.
 Burnout was no topic a few decades ago.
-Sure people got exhausted from working too much, but that was real work, physical work, perhaps, outside in nature.
-They did not have a gazillion devices demanding their attention.
-They did not have to sit behind computer screens 24/7 to make a living.
+Sure people got exhausted from working, but that was often real work, physical work, perhaps even outside in nature.
+They did not interrupt work a thousand times a time to respond to a blinking device.
+They were more focused perhaps, less scattered.
 We are the first generation that works in cage-like corporate buildings to pay for the butter on our bread.
-Humans were supposed to turn into this corporate rat within a few decades.
-Evolution is not that fast.
-This is why we’re reacting to it aversely and our batteries simply burn out.
+Evolution does not catch up that fast..
+This is why we’re reacting to the abnormal situations adversely and our batteries can burn out.